County makes progress toward affordability goals

 In 2019, Samantha Justice was a homeowner with a steady job.
 By the summer of 2021, she and her four children were living in a hotel room.
 A series of unfortunate events triggered by COVID-19-related shutdowns had turned their lives upside down, and she didn’t know when or where she’d be able to find stable housing.

 Justice had sold her home right before the pandemic hit, but she couldn’t find a new one to buy.
-Then she lost her job at A-B Tech and was eventually forced out of the house she’d been renting when its owners couldn’t keep up with the mortgage payments on all of their properties and needed to move into Justice’s rental themselves.
+Then she left her job at A-B Tech and was eventually forced out of the house she’d been renting when its owners couldn’t keep up with the mortgage payments on all of their properties and needed to move into Justice’s rental themselves.
 Despite putting in long shifts as a medical assistant at an urgent care clinic and working early mornings at Sam’s Club, her savings were sapped.
 “It was absolutely devastating,” Justice says about the crisis that played out over less than two years.

 She and her kids spent three months in that hotel room before being accepted for a two-bedroom unit at the Jasper Apartments, an affordable housing complex in Swannanoa.
 Built in 2022, it targets residents who make up to 60% of the area’s median income.
 Today, Justice has her job back at A-B Tech and, thanks in part to Jasper’s income-based rent control, is back on her feet financially.